 The words of Vince, a patient at Twin Cities Pain Clinic, regarding the pain he had been experiencing for over a decade.
-In 2004 Vince underwent a microdiscectomy in his low back.
-A microdiscectomy is a minimally invasive procedure to provide relief from pain caused by a lumbar herniated disc.
+In 2004, Vince underwent a microdiscectomy in his low back.
+A microdiscectomy is a minimally invasive procedure to provide relief from pain caused by a herniated lumbar disc.
 He was still experiencing pain after his microdiscectomy to the point that he could not walk far, climb stairs, or do many activities with his kids.

 Vince Chooses Spinal Cord Stimulation

 On November 27th, shortly after becoming a patient at Twin Cities Pain Clinic, Vince began the spinal cord stimulator trial.
 On the first day of the trial, his pain decreased significantly.
 He was experiencing slight pressure from the implant process, but the pressure was nothing compared to the relief he received.
 After two or three days the pressure went away, and his pain reduced even further until it almost disappeared entirely.

 Vince now chooses to take the stairs, something he couldn’t do before the trial.
 He is now able to walk up five flights of stairs at a time and walk a mile with no pain.
 For a man once limited to his bed for days on end, to being able to climb a few flights of stairs, Vince knew the spinal cord stimulator was right for him.